timescale/docs/mst/about-mst.md

 ## Databases

-Each service can contain a one or more databases.
+Each service can contain one or more databases.
 To view existing databases, or to create a new database, click the name of the service in the services list, and navigate to the `Databases` tab.